-What are Student Hub Live online sessions?
+What are student hub live online sessions?

-- All student hub live sessions are non-modular and focus on skills relevant to study at university level - Polls are anonymous to other participants, but the chat box will have your logged in name associated with your comments during the live session. - All online sessions are recorded and available to view on catch up on a public facing website. - Slides and resources are available to download during the session from 'file downloads box (not accessible on mobile devices) and from within the event's page at http://studenthublive.open.ac.uk/
+- All student hub live sessions are non modular and focus on skills relevant to study at university level - Polls are anonymous to other participants but the chat box will have your logged in name associated with your comments during the live session. - All online sessions are recorded and available to view on catch up on a public facing website. - Slides are available to download during the session(not accessible on mobile devices) and from http://studenthublive.open.ac.uk/.